 The project was in Nickels Arcade, located across from the “Diag” on the central campus of the University of Michigan.
 The building celebrated its centennial in 2017 and is on the National Register of Historic Buildings.
-This project required a high level of cooperation between the Architect, Owner, Construction Manager, General Contractor and Tenant to achieve a cutting edge, dynamic office space with modern amenities.
+This project required a high level of cooperation between the Architect, Owner, Construction Manager, General Contractor and Tenant to achieve a cutting edge, dynamic business office rental space with modern amenities.
 A strong level of coordination was required to work within the historic architectural context with significant limitations including:

 - A structural clear height of 9′-3″ from cast-in-place structural slab to structural slab requiring a swiss-watch like integration of all building systems in order to maintain the open and bright aesthetic envisioned by all team members.